One Retinoblastoma World: A New Realm of Discovery

 About the Author

-Sandra Staffieri is a Clinical and Research Orthoptist at the Centre for Eye Research Australia (CERA).
-Working at the Royal Children’s Hospital, Victoria (RCH) and in private clinics, she has over 30 years’ experience in children’s eye health and disease.
+Dr Sandra Staffieri is a Clinical and Research Orthoptist at the Centre for Eye Research Australia (CERA).
+Working at the Royal Children’s Hospital, Victoria (RCH) and in private clinics, she has 40 years’ experience in children’s eye health and disease.

-Over more than 20 years, Sandra has developed the unique role of Retinoblastoma Care Co-ordinator at the RCH.
-Supported by a National Health and Medical Research Council Public Health Post-graduate scholarship, Sandra is currently completing her PhD on delayed diagnosis of retinoblastoma.
-Motivated by delayed diagnosis, Sandra’s prime focus is to develop and evaluate an education program for new parents to raise awareness of the important signs of childhood eye disease.
+For more than 30 years, Sandra has developed the unique role of Retinoblastoma Care Co-ordinator at the RCH.
+Supported by a National Health and Medical Research Council Public Health post-graduate scholarship, She completed her PhD on delayed diagnosis of retinoblastoma.
+Her doctoral study included the development and evaluation of an education program for new parents to raise awareness of the important signs of childhood eye disease.
+She is passionate about early diagnosis of retinoblastoma and survivorship, and all that entails.